-This pack of colorful, illustrated cards is back in print by popular demand in the original format.
+This pack of colorful, illustrated cards is back in print by popular demand in the original format, printed on heavy weight (100 lb) paper.
 The cards can be used as is or laminated.
 An audio CD including 26 additional tales is available for listening practice.

 Each story is on an illustrated card.
 Learners read it and then retell it to a partner using a list of words or phases from the story on the back of the card as prompts and embellishing it as much as they want to.
 They can then retell the story several times to other students.